dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

 property (which points to the `LinkValue`) is always `kb:hasStandoffLinkToValue`.

-The Knora API server automatically updates direct links and reifications for standoff resource references when text values are updated.
+Knora automatically updates direct links and reifications for standoff resource references when text values are updated.
 To do this, it keeps track of the number of text values in each resource that contain at least one standoff reference to a given target resource.
 It